Are some types of fishing gear more sustainable than others?

 The hake fishery also uses scaring lines which prevent seabirds from becoming entangled in fishing nets, reducing albatross deaths by 99%.
 It is investing in a science and monitoring programme to map sensitive habitats and understand how the sea floor recovers from trawling.

 The MSC certified New Zealand hoki trawl fishery is another example of how bottom trawling can be sustainably managed.
 Bottom trawling is banned during the spawning season, when mid-water trawls are used instead.
 Careful monitoring and management of fish stocks have allowed fish populations to more than double since 2001.
-In 2007, with support from the fishing sector, New Zealand closed 1.25km2 (30%) of its waters to bottom trawling, making it the largest area in the world closed to this type of fishing.
+In 2007, with support from the fishing sector, New Zealand closed 1.1 million km2 (30%) of its waters to bottom trawling, making it the largest area in the world closed to this type of fishing.

 Norwegian Barents Sea cod fisheries are another example.
 MSC certified fisheries in the Barents Sea have extensive monitoring and mapping initiatives in place including the MAREANO programme and PINRO-IMR collaboration.
 These fisheries actively avoid fishing in areas with sensitive habitats by fishing in predetermined “corridors” when catching fish near the ocean floor.

 For all the reasons explained above, the MSC does not prejudge the sustainability of different fishing gears.
 With the exception of those using explosives and cyanide, all types of fishing gear can be assessed to the MSC Fisheries Standard.
 Assessment focuses on outcomes.
 Independent assessors consider the impacts of the particular fishing gear on the particular environment and within the confines of the particular regulatory and management system.